 In case it wasn’t clear by now, I love pretty much any craft that I can hang on or in front of our windows.

-There’s just something about having windows covered with cute seasonal designs like colourful butterflies, spooky spiderwebs or frosty snowflakes that I can’t get enough of.
+There’s just something about having windows covered with cute seasonal designs like colorful butterflies, spooky spiderwebs or frosty snowflakes that I can’t get enough of.
 Thankfully, the kids love them too!

 I also love any project that glows in the dark, and with the spooky season fast approaching, now seemed like the perfect time.
 So we dug up the glow-in-the-dark puffy paint that we had bought last year and got to work.